knokko/vk-compressor/README.md

 From my rough measurements (on my PC):
 - The bc1 encoder can compress ~12M pixels in ~22ms,
   which is ~500k pixels per millisecond
+- The bc7 encoder can compress ~48M pixels in ~36 seconds,
+  which is ~1.33k pixels per millisecond
+  (but note that encoding bc7 images is inherently difficult)
 - The kim1 encoder can compress ~13M pixels in ~300ms,
   which is ~40k pixels per millisecond
 - The kim2 encoder can compress ~58M pixels in ~400ms,